Should Your Child See a Doctor?

 - The swelling may last 7 days.

-- Insect bites of the upper face can cause severe swelling around the eye, but this is harmless.
+- Insect bites of the upper face can cause severe swelling around the eye.
+This is harmless.

 - The swelling is usually worse in the morning after lying down all night.
 It will improve after standing for a few hours.

-- Severe pain persists over 2 hours after pain medicine
+- Severe pain lasts more than 2 hours after pain medicine

-- Infected scab doesn't improve after 48 hours of antibiotic ointment
+- Infected scab not better after 48 hours of antibiotic ointment

-- Bite looks infected (new rednesss starts after 48 hours)
+- Bite looks infected spreading redness gets bigger after 48 hours

 - Your child becomes worse

 - Wear long pants, a long-sleeved shirt and a hat.

 - Avoid being outside when the bugs are most active.
 Many insects that cause itchy bites are most active at sunrise or sunset.
 Examples are chiggers, no-see-ums, and mosquitoes.

 - Insect repellents that contain DEET are helpful in preventing many insect bites.
 Read the label carefully.

 - DEET is a very effective bug repellent.
 It also repels ticks and other insects.

 - The AAP approves DEET use over 2 months of age.
 Use 30% DEET or less.
 Use 30% DEET if you need 6 hours of protection.
 Use 10% DEET if you only need protection for 2 hours.
 AAP 2003.

 - Don't put DEET on the hands if your child sucks on their thumb or fingers.
 Reason: prevent swallowing DEET.